For the full list of articles on this site, please visit the Table of Contents or view the menu above.

 What is a Station Hospital?

 The U.S. Army had several classifications of hospitals.
 Field and evacuation hospitals were designed to be moved rapidly in order to stay closer to the front lines.
 Station hospitals and the larger general hospitals, however, were “fixed hospitals.”
-In his book The Medical Department: Medical Service in the Mediterranean and Minor Theatres, Charles M. Wiltse explains:
+In his book The Medical Department: Medical Service in the Mediterranean and Minor Theatres, Charles M. Wiltse explained:

 The station hospital normally serves a post or garrison, referring its more serious cases to a general hospital, but in a theater of operations requirements dictate use.
 In the Mediterranean the station hospital in practice was often indistinguishable from the general hospital, although a larger proportion of its patients were apt to be service or other rear echelon troops.
 In both types medical cases usually outnumbered surgical.

-Although there was a garrison in Tlemcen, Algeria which the 32nd Station Hospital supported, the majority of the patients its staff treated were battle casualties and ill soldiers from the Tunisian front.
+Although there were friendly forces in and around Tlemcen, Algeria, which the 32nd Station Hospital supported, many of its patients were battle casualties and ill soldiers from the Tunisian front.
 Effectively, it served just as a general hospital would have.
 Later on, when operating in Italy, the 32nd did operate as more of a traditional station hospital fashion in support of Fifth Army (later Allied Force Headquarters from July 1944 onward) located at the Royal Palace of Caserta.

 During the war, the number of station hospitals in the U.S. Army more than doubled; by 1944 there were over 400 in operation.
 The number of beds in an individual station hospital varied widely based on local needs.
-Tables of organization existed for station hospitals with few as 25 to as many as 900.
+Tables of organization existed for station hospitals with few as 25 beds to as many as 900.
 Actually, the 32nd Station Hospital had as many as 1,000 beds at times despite only having the staffing of a 500-bed station hospital!